aivannik/powwowEnergyCapstone/TestGDAL/README.md

   - ```orginfo --format```
     - Prints all formats that can be opened...
     -  OpenFileGDB -vector- (rov): ESRI FileGDB
-      - This one is for .gdb?
+      - This one is for .gdb

 ## GDAL for python3:
 - Setting up environment: